SOLID Principles in Rust: A Practical Guide

 From that moment on:

-• T = SpellCheck
+• T = LowerCase

-• Vec<T> becomes Vec<SpellCheck>
+• Vec<T> becomes Vec<LowerCase>

-So when we later write:
+So, the line after, when we write:

 We are no longer storing concrete types, but trait objects.